reflectivity/reflectivity.github.io/workshops/workshop_2025/index.md

 <details markdown="1">
 <summary>Scientific talk: <b>Chen Shen, 'Liquid surface scattering at Petra III'</b> </summary>
 <br>
-<b> Abstract:</b> Chen will present the beamline P08 of PETRA III.
+<b> Abstract:</b> Chen presented the beamline P08 of PETRA III.
 The beamline has three main setups: a six circle diffractometer, the Langmuir trough GID setup, and the Uni-Kiel owned LISA liquid surface diffractometer.
 He will also talk in details the recent news from our Langmuir trough GID setup and GIXOS - pseudo reflectivity method.

 </details>